Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Mini-WARN

-The New Hampshire Worker Adjustment and Retraining Notification Act (NH WARN Act) requires 60 days' notice of a mass layoff or plant closing to affected employees and representatives of affected employees, as well as the Commissioner of Labor, New Hampshire Attorney General, and chief elected official of each municipality in New Hampshire within which the plant closing or mass layoff occurs.
+The New Hampshire Worker Adjustment and Retraining Notification Act (NH WARN Act) requires 60 days' written notice of a mass layoff or plant closing to affected employees and representatives of affected employees, as well as the Commissioner of Labor, New Hampshire Attorney General, and chief elected official of each municipality in New Hampshire within which the plant closing or mass layoff occurs.
 N.H.
 RSA § 275-F:3.
 The content of the notice must follow federal WARN Act requirements.

 Covid-19 Vaccines